Experience the Pyrenees: Amazing Things to Do for the Outdoors Enthusiast

 Ever marvelled at old castles and wondered about their history?
-Well why not go that step further and take in some of the Cathar castles in the Ariege Pyrenees.
-Base yourself in the beautiful town of Foix and you will be in walking distance to the Foix castle which dominates the town with its three impressive towers.
-This castle has been perfectly preserved into a museum.
-With the help of actors dressed in medieval costume, a tour of the castle is a real immersive experience transporting you straight back to the middle ages.
+Well, why not go that step further and take in some of the Cathar castles in the Ariege Pyrenees?
+Base yourself in the beautiful town of Foix and you will be within walking distance of the Foix castle which dominates the town with its three impressive towers.
+This castle has been perfectly modified into a museum.
+With the help of actors dressed in medieval costumes, a tour of the castle is a real immersive experience transporting you straight back to the middle ages.
 If you are visiting as part of a group you can even choose the Escape experience whereby you have one hour to piece together clues to find the hidden treasure.

-Located just a short drive from Foix is one of the most famous Cathar Castles that of the Chateau du Montsegur.
+Located just a short drive from Foix is one of the most famous Cathar Castles, the Chateau du Montsegur.
 Indeed the original castle was razed to the ground during the siege of 1244.
 Its history leaves for grim reading with 205 Cathar followers choosing to be burnt to death rather than renounce their religion.
-The Castle has since been rebuilt and you can take a 30 minute hike to visit this site for yourself.
+The Castle has since been rebuilt and you can take a 30-minute hike to visit this site for yourself.
 Located at the top of the Pog du Montsegur, the castle has quite a commanding view.

 See the night sky like never before with an overnight stay at Pic du Midi

-There are few places which offer a better view of the night sky than the observatory at the Pic du Midi in the Hautes Pyrenees.
-At an altitude of 2877m above sea level it is ideally located at the heights of the mountain range and offers a view devoid of light pollution.
-But did you know you can organise to spend the night for an evening of star gazing like no other?
+There are few places that offer a better view of the night sky than the observatory at the Pic du Midi in the Hautes Pyrenees.
+At an altitude of 2877m above sea level, it is ideally located at the heights of the mountain range and offers a view devoid of light pollution.
+But did you know you can organize to spend the night for an evening of star gazing like no other?

-Then after breakfast you will be taken on a guided tour of the domes which is available only exclusively to the overnight guests at Pic du Midi.
-It truly is a unique experience offering up some of the best views not only of the Pyrenees but also the solar system.
+Then, after breakfast, you will be taken on a guided tour of the domes which is available only exclusively to the overnight guests at Pic du Midi.
+It truly is a unique experience offering up some of the best views not only of the Pyrenees but also of the solar system.